Skip to main content

 └── uv.lock

-As seen in the above example, the scaffolded asset contains a basic commented-out definition.
-We'll want to replace this definition with whatever asset code we're interested in.
+In the above example, the scaffolded asset contains a basic commented-out definition.
+You can replace this definition with working code:

 import dagster as dg